integralsoft/___MyShinyProject/01_DataSet.md

 The data set contains 397 observations containing 7 variables, shown further below.

-The data investigates whether there is a correlation between various explanatory variables and a professor's salary.
+The data investigates whether there is a correlation between various explanatory variables and professors' salaries.
 We will investigate this while demonstrating various methods of regression.

 Variable Name          | Description
 --------------------   | ------------------------------------------------